devRoemer/node-red-contrib-time-switch/README.md

 ### Offsets

 The start and end time can have an offset.
 This is specified in minutes:
-- Negative numbers brings the time forward.
+- Negative numbers are bringing the time back.
 E.g. if the time is dusk and offset is -60, the start time will be 60 minutes before dusk.
-- Positive numbers delays the time by the specified number of minutes
+- Positive numbers are delaying the time by the specified number of minutes